habibcomsats/NVFlare/docs/examples/hello_tf2.rst

 How can you ensure this setup method is called before the client receives the model from the server?

-The Trainer class is also a :ref:`FLComponent <fl_component>`, which always receives ``Event`` whenever NVIDIA FLARE enters or leaves a certain stage.
+The Trainer class is also a :ref:`FLComponent <fl_component>`, which always receives ``Event`` whenever [BLINDED] FLARE enters or leaves a certain stage.

 In this case, there is an ``Event`` called ``EventType.START_RUN`` which perfectly matches these requirements.
 Because our trainer is a subclass of ``FLComponent``, you can implement the handler to handle the event and call the setup method: